kaustavha/luvit-docs/doc/api/modules.markdown

 <!--type=misc-->

-If the exact filename is not found, then Node.js will attempt to load the required filename with the added extensions: `.js`, `.json`, and finally `.node`.
+If the exact filename is not found, then luvit will attempt to load the required filename with the added extensions: `.js`, `.json`, and finally `.node`.